markatots/qMaruPL/README.md

 getElementsByClass and getElementsByTag might return several elements.
 How can we identify them?
 The answer is to exploit the cookie.
 One document has one cookie.
 This code would help you find a solution with regard to such issues.

 Further more, managing to have an extension have measure's property took a lot of effort.
 Finally, I had to create two HyperCubes to calcurate the grand total conditional expression.
 I spent a good deal of time on looking into the specifications.

+The most comprecated thing is SelectValue() function.
+At first, as long as you use only simple string dimension, it seems easy.
+But you will encounter many trouble when you create a dimension consisting number elements, a master itme with expression starting from an eaual sign, a master item with drill down. qMaruPL solved those problems.

 So I believe qMaruPL can be one of the greatest example to conduct Qlik Sense API with AngularJS.
 Totally, AngularJS and Qlik Sense's extensibillity is great.
 This divelopment is really fun.

 # Release note
-- January 1st, 2021 - qMaruPL have come to be able to select a dimension's value.
+- January 2nd, 2021 - qMaruPL have come to be able to select a dimension's value.
 - Decenber 30th, 2021 - qMaruPL have come to be able to have 100 measures and 99 elements of a dimension.
 I think that's enough.
 ![image_test1](https://user-images.githubusercontent.com/95951577/147747292-0347c3b4-acf5-495b-b5c8-ca2d82d4caa8.png)
 - Decenber 29th, 2021 - I released four measure properties.